darkocejkov/knowledge/projects/fileBrowser/Purpose.md

 	1. Choose only from selected directory
 		1. Option to include subfolders (default ON)
 	2. Choose only from types in filter
-	3. Ability to pin/unpin files to keep them in randomization
+	3. Ability to pin/unpin files to keep them in the list, randomizing all others
 	4. Display ez-Preview for simple types (images)
 6. UI to allow for walking directories via possible directories
 	1. ex.
 "C:/" -> C:/ "users/" -> C:/users/"darko"